yangwenmai/learning-javascript/archive/async-patterns-in-js.md

 }, 2000)
 ```

 This piece of code is awful to look at and it hurts our brains to try to keep track of each step.
-This style is famously named callback hell, a named well deserved.
+This style is famously named callback hell, a name well deserved.

 The main disadvantages of callbacks have less to do with readablity.
 The major issues lie much deeper and cause much bigger problems.